YurunChen/OS-Agent-Survey/README.md

 This is the repo for [OS Agents: A Survey on MLLM-based Agents for General Computing Devices Use](https://github.com/OS-Agent-Survey/OS-Agent-Survey/blob/main/paper.pdf).
 The survey is aimed to consolidates the state of OS Agents research, providing insights to guide both academic inquiry and industrial development.
 In this repository, we have listed relevant papers related to our work in four areas: Foundation Models, Agent Frameworks, Evaluation & Benchmarks, and Safety & Privacy and this collection will be continuously updated.
 We aim to provide you with comprehensive knowledge in the OS Agent field, hoping it can help you quickly familiarize yourself with this research direction.

+## ❗Why is there no arXiv link for this paper?

+This paper was **rejected by arXiv** with the justification: "Our moderators determined that your submission **does not contain sufficient original or substantive scholarly research and is not of interest to arXiv**."
+This reasoning appears to be **inconsistent with the content and contribution of the paper**.
+We attempted an **appeal**, but unfortunately, this was unsuccessful, and **no further explanation was provided**.
+A resubmission did not resolve the issue either.
+As a result, the ONLY way to access the paper at the moment is through our [GitHub repository](https://github.com/OS-Agent-Survey/OS-Agent-Survey).
+We are disappointed by the lack of transparency in arXiv’s moderation process.

 ## 🔔We are hiring!

 (Information will be continuously updated, please stay tuned.)